 The Bank has a zero-tolerance approach to modern slavery and human trafficking and is committed to ensuring that there is transparency throughout its business.
 We require the highest standards of integrity from all of our suppliers, contractors and business partners.

-Cynergy Bank Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority and employs an average number of staff during the year of approximately 350 from offices in London, Manchester, Birmingham, Bristol and Edinburgh.
+Cynergy Bank Limited is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority and employs an average number of staff during the year of approximately 350 from offices in London, Manchester, Birmingham, Redhill and Glasgow.

 The Bank is a specialist UK bank offering a range of financial products to its customers comprising Property and Commercial Finance, Private and Business Banking, Personal Savings and everyday Banking.
 It has two subsidiaries, Cynergy Connect Technologies Ltd which has been set up to deliver an aggregated intelligent platform and Cynergy Business Finance Ltd an Asset-Based lender including the discounting and factoring of debts, with recourse, to small and medium size enterprises.

 Our supply chain